 - 2.7.1 Prior to spending any money on the campaign, all candidates must get approval from EPAC via the EPAC email: Elections.Planning.and.Advisory.Committee@dartmouth.edu - 2.7.2 To ensure that running a successful campaign is possible for all students, campaigns have the following spending limits: - \$300.00 for Student Government President and Vice President - \$125.00 for Senior Class President and Vice President - \$125.00 for Class Council positions - \$75.00 for Student Government General House Senators - \$75.00 for Student Government House Senators - 2.7.3 Campaigns will have their spending reimbursed after the election.
 If a candidate needs a cash advance rather than reimbursement, please contact EPAC (Elections.Planning.and.Advisory.Committee@dartmouth.edu). - 2.7.4 The spending limit includes all spending on behalf of the candidate, even if spent independently by individual supporters or an organization that supports the candidate without any coordination with the candidate's campaign. - 2.7.5 Campaign spending includes the purchase of all items used to create materials promoting your campaign, including poster boards, professional services, software, t-shirts, paints, food, etc. - 2.7.6 Campaigns may not accept donations or gifts. - 2.7.7 Campaigns should submit their receipts to THIS FORM as they spend money. - 2.7.8 SPENDING APPROVAL REQUESTS ARE DUE BY 11:59 p.m.
-ET on Friday, April 19. - 2.7.9 ALL RECEIPTS ARE DUE BY 11:59 p.m.
-ET on Sunday, April 21.
-If no money is spent, candidates must verify that on the form. - 2.7.10 Candidates will later receive information from EPAC on how to request reimbursement. - 2.7.11 Spending beyond the specified limit, concealing receipts, late form submission, and other expenditure violations will result in sanctions. - 2.7.12 Candidates may not reimburse anyone with Venmo or other cash transfer apps for services rendered; please contact EPAC if this situation arises. - 2.7.13 Candidates running for both House Senator and General House Senator may only spend \$75, not \$150.
+ET on Friday, April 25. - 2.7.9 ALL RECEIPTS ARE DUE BY 11:59 p.m.
+ET on Sunday, April 27.
+If no money is spent, candidates must verify that on the form. - 2.7.10 Candidates will later receive information from EPAC on how to request reimbursement. - 2.7.11 Spending beyond the specified limit, concealing receipts, late form submission, and other expenditure violations will result in sanctions. - 2.7.12 Candidates may not reimburse anyone with Venmo or other cash transfer apps for services rendered; please contact EPAC if this situation arises. - 2.7.13 Candidates running for both House Senator and General House Senator may only spend \$75, not \$150. - 2.7.14 Candidates may co-sponsor events with other candidates if they are not running in the same race.
+Expensed resources used by both campaigns must be divided between the Expenditure Reports of the candidates.
+It is up to the discretion of the candidates which expenditures are associated with which campaign.
+Each candidate still must submit their own expenditure reports.